-- A completed Juno Practitioner Good Practice checklist [8] The Juno Good Practice Checklist is a tool for departments to use in developing their applications for Practitioner status, designed to initiate honest discussion and reflection in order for departments to establish where they are in relation to the Juno principles.
-The different perceptions of staff may provide an ideal starting point for discussion and provide initial ideas and evidence for the department to develop its Practitioner action plan. - A submission detailing how the department has established its organisational framework, outlining the senior management commitment and resources allocated and the qualitative and quantitative data, broken down by gender, that the department has gathered.
+- A completed Juno Practitioner Good Practice checklist [8].
+The checklist is a tool for departments to use in developing their applications for Practitioner status, designed to initiate honest discussion and reflection in order to establish where departments are in relation to the Juno principles.
+The different perceptions of staff may provide an ideal starting point for discussion and provide initial ideas and evidence for the department to develop its Practitioner action plan. - A submission detailing how the department has established its organisational framework, outlining the senior management commitment, resources allocated and the qualitative and quantitative data, broken down by gender, that the department has gathered.
 This includes undergraduate and postgraduate student data as well as researcher and staff data on applications, interviews, and appointments.
 One of the most important aspects of the Juno framework is ensuring that departments reflect on their data and use it to develop their plans for action.
 Analysing quantitative data with small numbers can be tricky as percentages can fluctuate dramatically and those with smaller datasets are encouraged to aggregate data across several years (say 3-5 years).
-With small numbers of female staff (and students, such as PhD students or PDRAs) it can often be difficult to preserve anonymity in data and questionnaires and in some cases it may not be possible to present data disaggregated by gender (eg where there is only one female in the department or particular group).
+With small numbers of female staff (and students, such as PhD students or post-docs) it can often be difficult to preserve anonymity in data and questionnaires and in some cases it may not be possible to present data disaggregated by gender (e.g. where there is only one female in the department or particular group). - A three-year Practitioner Action Plan to fill in gaps of evidence and explore areas of concern in more depth.